joshuajnoble/transformers_4_forecasting/index.md

 > ...we pose the following intriguing question: Are Transformers really effective for long-term time series forecasting?

-They tested against several SOTA transformer architectures: FEDformer [31], Autoformer [28], Informer [30], Pyraformer [18], and LogTrans [16] and found that what they describe as " a set of embarrassingly simple one-layer linear models named LTSF-Linear" outperforms many of these architectures on canonical time series datasets.
+They tested against several SOTA transformer architectures: FEDformer, Autoformer, Informer, Pyraformer, and LogTrans and found that what they describe as "a set of embarrassingly simple one-layer linear models named LTSF-Linear" outperforms many of these architectures on canonical time series datasets.
 Their paper is excellent and I'd highly encourage you to give it a skim.
 This feels to me like a wonderful question to probe a bit on: with a complex dataset which has multiple covariates and multiple locations.

 So first, our dataset: [the Beijing Air Quality dataset](https://archive.ics.uci.edu/dataset/501/beijing+multi+site+air+quality+data)